virteal/l8/README.md

 ```

 Note: for this example to work, node.js streams need to be "taskified".
 This
-is left as an exercize.
+is currently left as an exercize (however, work is in progres about that).

 The "recursive dir walk" nodejs challenge: